-Even if mortgage principal and interest payments are comparable to your rent, you also need to pay property taxes, homeowners insurance and possibly homeowner association dues.
+Even if mortgage principal and interest payments are comparable to your rent, you will also need to pay property taxes, homeowner insurance and possibly homeowner association dues.
 Beyond those costs, you need to have funds available for maintenance and repairs.
-Allow yourself some time to adjust to your new housing costs and to make a financial plan before spending on extras such as decorating and home improvements.